11 Destinations Ideas for Solo Female Travelers

 Best for: living la vie Parisienne

-Sure, it might be one of the most romantic cities in the world—but I had a blast hanging out in Paris alone for two weeks this past fall.
+Sure, it might be one of the most romantic cities in the world—but I had a blast hanging out in Paris alone for two weeks back in 2023.
 Like with most major urban centers, it’s multi-dimensional and has enough variety to meet just about anyone’s needs.
 It’s also a city that invites aimless strolls, pensive lunches with a book in hand, and evenings spent watching live music in cozy bars.
 Plus, dining out alone seemed to be pretty common—I never felt awkward—and I loved that being on my own meant that I wasn’t immediately perceived as a tourist.

-Then again, part of the reason I enjoyed Paris so much won’t apply to everyone: it’s just way easier to practice French when you don’t have a travel partner giving away your anglophone roots right off the bat.
+Then again, part of the reason I enjoyed Paris so much won’t apply to everyone: it’s just way easier to practice French when you don’t have a travel partner giving you away.
 Which is to say, if you’re trying to improve a foreign language, travel somewhere you can practice it… and don’t bring a friend.

 6. Alsace, France